Popeyes says you can BYOB: bring your own bun

 On Thursday, the company tweeted that customers can "bring their own bun" and try to replicate the absentee sandwich.

-Unfortunately, Popeyes is not actually selling the proper fried chicken patty to.
+Unfortunately, Popeyes is not actually selling the proper fried chicken patty.
 The company is instead advising that visitors order their three-piece chicken tender and attempt to make something vaguely resembling a sandwich out of that.

 Try our new BYOB!
 It’s basically The Sandwich!
 Only no mayo.
 Or pickles.
 And you bring your own bun… Really it’s just three tenders… pic.twitter.com/9jOFyfdae4— Popeyes Chicken (@PopeyesChicken) September 12, 2019